rapid7/metasploit-framework/documentation/modules/payload/linux/x86/meterpreter/reverse_tcp.md

 4. Do: ```set LHOST [Your IP]```
 5. Do: ```run```

 And that should start the listener.
-When the victim runs the malicious exectauble, you should receive a session:
+When the victim runs the malicious executable, you should receive a session:

 ```